abstracta/selenium-jenkins-ansible/getting-started/README.md

 ### Configuring email notifications

-We have a section on this already inside the repo: [I'm a relative reference to a repository file](../how-tos/sendingMails/sendingMails.md)
+We have a section on this already inside the repo: [Sending emails with Jenkins](../how-tos/sendingMails/sendingMails.md)

 ### Configuring the pipeline